BrentNoorda/toy-piano/README.md

 don't forget:

- * weird way passing size from less to html (hide chat time) and why doesn't meteor make that stuff easier?
- * how sending keystrokes
- * lots of latency stuff
- * DEBUG
- * when to use isolate, and when not
  * the freaking annoying double-display thing
  * they have this template thing going pretty well, but then it breaks where events are found (may as well use jquery)
- * add lots of template stuff as a side-effect (to avoid render?)
  * too much magic still (for example had to read lots of source code, put in alerts, etc...)
  * add feature to show what is being redrawn
  * our way or the highway